 There are three different types of qualifying paid family leaves.

-- 1. The first is a Serious Health Condition to participate in providing care, including physical or psychological care, for a staff member's spouse, child, parent, grandchild, grandparent, or domestic partner with a serious health condition. - 2.
-The second is Bonding to bond with a new child during the first 12 months after the child's birth, adoption or foster care placement with the staff member, their spouse, or their domestic partner. - The third is a Qualifying Exigency due to a qualifying exigency for the staff member's spouse, domestic partner, child, or parent who is on active military duty or has been notified of an impending call to active duty.
+The first is a Serious Health Condition - to participate in providing care, including physical or psychological care, for a staff member's spouse, child, parent, grandchild, grandparent, or domestic partner with a serious health condition.

+The second is Bonding - to bond with a new child during the first 12 months after the child's birth, adoption or foster care placement with the staff member, their spouse, or their domestic partner.

+The third is a Qualifying Exigency - due to a qualifying exigency for the staff member's spouse, domestic partner, child, or parent who is on active military duty or has been notified of an impending call to active duty.

-Employees can refer to the NYS Paid Family Leave website to access more specific information.
+Employees can refer to the NYS Paid family leave website to access more specific information and to access an application to apply.